StevNdegwa/todaynews/README.md

 ## More info

-In this projet i make use of react features such as:
+In this projet i make use of react features such as:<br/>
   React Hooks, including custom hooks and third party hooks<br/>
   Code Splitting<br/>
   Memoization<br/>